-- Meter parking by telephone is available on Connaught Street and in Hyde Park Square.
+- Meter parking is available outside and in the surrounding area.

-- On arrival at our London clinic, you will be greeted at reception and taken through to one of our consultation rooms.
+- When you arrive, you will be personally greeted by our client relations manager and taken to one of our consultation rooms.

-- We will allow at least 45 minutes for each consultation.
+- A consultation typically takes about an hour.
 The specialist will review your pet’s history and any test results, will thoroughly examine your pet and give you a chance to discuss your concerns in detail.
 If any further tests or treatments are recommended, you will be given an estimate of costs and what treatment plan will follow.

 What happens next?

-- If your pet does need any further tests or treatments, these may either take place at Davies London or at our main hospital in Bedfordshire, where we have the latest technology and expertise available 24 hours a day.
+- If your pet does need any further tests or treatments, these may either take place at London Vet Specialists – Hampstead or at Davies Veterinary Specialists hospital in Hertfordshire, where the latest technology and expertise is available 24 hours a day.

 - When all investigations and treatments are complete, your specialist will discuss the results with you, answer your questions and help decide on a plan of action for your pet.

-If your pet has to stay with us in Bedfordshire
+If your pet has to stay with us in Hertfordshire

-- Our switchboard is open from 8.30am-5.30pm with new daily progress reports available from 10am onwards.
+- Davies Veterinary Specialists’ switchboard is open from 8.30am-5.30pm Monday to Friday with new daily progress reports available from 10 am onwards.
 Please feel free to call any time during these hours to make enquiries about your pet.